alanahr/personal_sample_repo/README.md

 Single doc and multi-page doc editing with tagging and mentions for contextual actions NLTK, gensim, etc., to do topic identification, pull out keywords for more freeform notes

-### Forms, Duplicate Detection, and Smart Typeahead/Autocomplete
+### Schema validation, Forms, Duplicate Detection, and Smart Typeahead/Autocomplete
+Use Pydantic
-Forms with typeahead/autocomplete and smart matching based on form; "fuzzy" and similar word matching might require llm usage; see [link for example](https://www.mongodb.com/developer/products/atlas/building-generative-ai-applications-vector-search-open-source-models/)
+Forms with typeahead/autocomplete and smart matching based on form; "fuzzy" and similar word matching might require llm usage ; see [link for example](https://www.mongodb.com/developer/products/atlas/building-generative-ai-applications-vector-search-open-source-models/)

 ### Visual-based, compact layout